yoavnir/specs2016/specs/docs/basicspec.md

 ===========
 Data fields are the most common type of *spec unit*.
 They consist of six arguments, four of which may be omitted:
 ```
-    [fieldIdentifier] InputPart [STRIP] [conversion] OutputPart [alignment]
+    [fieldIdentifier] InputSource [STRIP] [conversion] OutputPlacement [alignment]
 ```
 A *fieldIdentifier* is a single letter followed by a colon (like _a:_), that maps to the input or output of a single data field unit for later reference such as in later data fields or in expressions.
 If the fieldIdentifier is at the start of the data field unit, it contains the input.
-If it is the OutputPart, it contains the output.
+If it is the OutputPlacement, it contains the output.
 For example:
 ```
      a: w1 ucase b:
 ```
 sets _a_ to the content of the first word of the input record, and sets _b_ to an upper-case version of the same.

-The **InputPart** argument may be any of the following:
+The **InputSource** argument may be any of the following:

 * A range of characters, such as `5`, `3-7`, or `5.8`, the last one indicating 8 characters starting in the 5th position.
 Note that the indexing of characters is 1- rather than 0-based.
 Negative values can be used for counting characters from the end, so -1 means the last character, -2 the penultimate character, etc.
 * A range of words, such as `w5` or `words 5-7`, where words are separated by one or more `wordseparator` characters -- locale-defined whitespace by default.
 The word indexing is 1-based.
 Negative indexes can be used here as well.